-Gopal-Srivastava has worked at NIH for the past 26 years with a diverse background in biochemistry, molecular biology and basic and translational research.
-She has experience in basic and translational science research, extramural science management, scientific review, managing public-private partnerships, and facilitating trans-NIH collaborations.
-Gopal-Srivastava joined NIH as a laboratory researcher in 1989 at the National Eye Institute, followed by an appointment as a health scientist administrator at National Cancer Institute (NCI).
-In 2003, she became a program director for a national translational research program, Specialized Program of Research Excellence, for breast cancer research in the Office of Director at NCI.
-She also managed a special program for the Avon Foundation–NCI partnership to support clinical research in breast cancer.
+Gopal-Srivastava has worked at NIH since 1989 and has a diverse background in rare diseases, biochemistry, molecular biology, and basic and translational research.
+Her experience includes conducting and overseeing basic and translational research, managing extramural research programs, conducting scientific review of research grant applications, managing public-private partnerships, and leading and facilitating trans-NIH collaborations.
+She joined NIH as a laboratory researcher at the National Eye Institute and studied transcriptional regulation of alphaB Cyrstallin in various tissues, and in 1998 was appointed as a health scientist administrator at the National Cancer Institute (NCI).
+In 2003, she became a program director for a national translational research program, Specialized Program of Research Excellence (SPORE), for breast cancer research in the Office of Director at NCI.
+She also managed a special program for the Avon Foundation–NCI partnership to support clinical research in breast cancer through the SPORE Program.

 Gopal-Srivastava holds a Ph.D. in microbiology and immunology from the Medical College of Virginia at Virginia Commonwealth University.
-She is a past recipient of the Virginia Commonwealth fellowship and has received a research fellowship from the U.S. National Research Council of the National Academies of Science.
+She is a past recipient of the Virginia Commonwealth fellowship and has received a research fellowship from the U.S. National Research Council of the National Academies of Sciences, Engineering, and Medicine.

-Gopal-Srivastava has been the recipient of the NIH Individual Merit Award numerous times.
+Gopal-Srivastava has received numerous NIH Individual Merit Awards.
 She also has received recognition from the U.S. Department of Health and Human Services for outstanding community services and NIH’s Asian Pacific Islander American Organization’s outstanding achievement award for excellence in science.
-She is an advocate for women in science and has recently been interviewed for the “Women of Color Scientists at NIH” and featured and showcased in “Women in Science at the National Institutes of Health 2007-2008.”
+She is an advocate for women in science and recently has been interviewed for the “Women of Color Scientists at NIH” and featured and showcased in “Women in Science at the National Institutes of Health 2007-2008.”
 Gopal-Srivastava has served as a keynote speaker at many national and international conferences.

-Gopal-Srivastava’s professional interests at this time are focused on translational science and bringing better treatments faster to rare disease patients.
+Gopal-Srivastava is focused on clinical and translational science research and in bringing more and better treatments faster to more patients, especially to rare disease patients.